andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-10-GCDFTbasics.md

 This is an issue as 1) the two states of interest are not compared at the same potentials (not apples-to-apples) and 2) they are not necessarily the potential of interest.
 This is purely an artifact of the DFT simulation being a canonical simulation.

 In real life in an actual electrochemical experiment, the potential of these two states or the metal surface is kept at a constant potential by varying the number of electrons.
 The potentiostat is the tool that essentially injects/removes electrons on the surface to maintain a specific potential.
-Here, the DFT simulation needs a "computational potentiostat" to correct the simulation to a specific potential as shown in Figure b, essentially modeling a Grand Canonical simulations.
+Here, the DFT simulation needs a "computational potentiostat" to correct the simulation to a specific potential as shown in Figure b, essentially modeling a Grand Canonical simulation.
 # Grand Canonical Density Functional Theory

 The dilemma is defined but what are the solutions to convert a Canonical DFT simulation to an Grand Canonical simulation?
 Here, I discuss two ways to understandThen, we briefly discuss the fundamentals and a brief introduction of Grand Canonical DFT methods.